flytbase/flytdocs/source/docs/FlytOS/Developers/BuildingCustomApps/RemoteMobile.rst

 These apps run on a mobile device and communicate with the drone using RESTful and WebSocket FlytAPIs.
 These apps can be built in native languages like Java-for-Android or using cross-platform frameworks like Cordova.
 Samples for remote mobile apps are available in `Flytsamples github <https://github.com/flytbase/flytsamples/tree/master/Mobile-Apps>`_.

 **Android-Apps**: These are native Android apps built using java and Android Studio.
 This approach provides full flexibility in terms of native support for the platform.
-We have put together an Android SDK <link to SDK page> for Flytbase to help you get started with your custom Android app.
+We have put together an `Android SDK <https://github.com/flytbase/flytsamples/raw/master/Mobile-Apps/Java-Apps/FlytbaseSDK/FlytSDK.jar>`_ for Flytbase to help you get started with your custom Android app.
 :ref:`Read more<write_remote_mobile_android>`